vegaprotocol/specs/protocol/0061-simple-POS-rewards - SweetWater.md

 - `compLevel`: competitition level we want between validators (default 1.1).
 This is a Network parameter that can be changed through a governance vote.
 - `num_val`: actual number of active validators.
 The value is derived from the environment.
 - `a`: The scaling factor; which will be `max(min_val, num_val/compLevel)`.
 So with `min_val` being 5, if we have 6 validators, `a` will be `max(5, 5.4545...)` or `5.4545...`.
 This is computed from the parameters/staking data.
 - `delegator_share`: propotion of the validator reward that goes to the delegators.
 The initial value is 0.883.
 This is a network parameter that can be changed through a governance vote.
+Valid values are in the range 0 to 1 (inclusive) i.e. 0 <= delegator_share <= 1.

 Functions: